sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

+- It is just like you can not leave your view point.
+They can't lose their view point too. ~ Sahil

 - Chitta murde ko jalayi hai.
 Chinta jinde ko jalati hai. ~ Vijay Tea

 - Money gives your freedom.
 Freedom gives your happiness. ~ Sahil